 Skill Gems & Sockets

 In Path of Exile, your Skills are not inherent to your character.
-Instead, you obtain them from Skill Gems that contain the skills you can use.
-Gems go into Sockets on your armour and weapons, and grant their skills whenever the equipment they're socketed in to is equipped.
+Instead, you obtain them from Skill Gems that grant you the ability to use an associated Skill.
+Gems go into Sockets on your armour and weapons, and grant their skills whenever those items are equipped equipped.